a-catgirl-dev/encore/README.md

 Encore natively and will always support these platforms:

 - Linux;
-- ChromeOS;
+- ChromeOS

-Encore has support and tries to maintain support for these platforms:
+Encore will always support these platforms on offical releases:

+- MacOS;
+- FreeBSD;
+- DragonFly BSD;
-- MacOS
+- NetBSD

 Support is planned for the following platforms:

 - Android (via termux, unrooted?)

-Support is a hit or miss for the following "platform":

-- Windows 10/11[^1]
+> [!NOTE]
+> There is no Windows support, though in theory it may work.
+This will not hold true in future versions.[^1]

-[^1]: I don't care about Windows, and eventually I will make it **only** work on Unix-like platforms, such as Linux, MacOS, and possibly \*BSDs.
+[^1]: I don't care about Windows, and eventually I will make it **only** work on Unix-like platforms, such as Linux, MacOS, and \*BSDs.
 The intent is to make the software **unusable on Windows**.
 A custom license clause will then be added to forbid the usage of the software on systems primilarly developed by Microsoft.